telerik/winforms-docs/ribbonbar/getting-started/using-different-elements-on-a-radribbonbar.md

 1. Drag a WinForms __ImageList__ component from the Toolbox to the form.
 In the area below the design surface, you will see __imageList1__.

 1. Using the Images Collection Editor, add the desired images to the ImageList.
-For more help with this task, see [How to: Add or Remove ImageList Images with the Designer in the Visual Studio 2005](http://msdn2.microsoft.com/en-us/library/ms233674.aspx) documentation.
+For more help with this task, see [How to: Add or Remove ImageList Images with the Designer in Visual Studio](http://msdn2.microsoft.com/en-us/library/ms233674.aspx) documentation.

->note A predefined list of images has been prepared for the purpose of this demonstration.
+>note A predefined list of images has been prepared for the purpose of this example.
 >

 ## Adding a Tab and a Group